gofilipa/664/_build/html/_sources/intro/overview.md

 ## Python environments

 There are many ways to use Python.
-For this workshop, we will be using [JupyterLab](https://jupyter.org/), installed through the [Python Anaconda](https://www.anaconda.com/download/success) distrubtion.
+For these lesson, we will be using [JupyterLab](https://jupyter.org/), installed through the [Python Anaconda](https://www.anaconda.com/download/success) distrubtion.
 This option is convenient because it creates a "local"